A guide to buying Puerh – high-end edition

 There are a lot of productions, certainly a lot of T3 and some T4.
 Not all productions qualify for a T3/T4 and even the ones that do, often can be quite overpriced.

-As I said above scale is the enemy of quality, however with that said, XZH is the one the best sources of T3 in the relatively big range they offer.
+As I said above, scale is the enemy of quality.
+However, with that said, XZH is one of the best sources of T3 in the relatively big range they offer.

 This is a very common strategy for many boutique producers: the list price for old tea is artificially high as a way of marketing and achieving higher prices for more recent tea.